-The future development of the mine and related infrastructure will be determined by the Board of Jumelles.
-There can be no certainty that the Board of Jumelles will approve the construction of the mine and related infrastructure, including the taking of preparatory steps associated with the construction of the mine and related infrastructure, such as front end engineering and design.
+The future development of the mine and related infrastructure will be determined by the Jumelles Board.
+There can be no certainty that the Jumelles Board will approve the construction of the mine and related infrastructure, including the taking of preparatory steps associated with the construction of the mine and related infrastructure, such as front end engineering and design.